 As well as preparing you to be a certified athletic trainer, you will also gain the knowledge and experience to successfully complete the Certified Strength and Conditioning Specialist (CSCS) certification through the National Strength and Conditioning Association (NSCA).
 You will also be eligible for a Health Fitness Instructor certification and an Exercise Specialist certification through the American College of Sports Medicine (ACSM).

 You receive instruction in athletic training specific course work through classroom, laboratory, and clinical education.
 Completion of 1,000 hours of clinical experience is required for graduation.
-The program takes advantage of a wide range of local clinical sites such as Berkshire Health Systems, Berkshire Orthopaedic Associates, Rensselaer Polytechnic Institute^, Williamstown Physical Therapy, Williams College, and Southern Vermont College.
+The program takes advantage of a wide range of local clinical sites such as Berkshire Health Systems, Berkshire Orthopaedic Associates, Rensselaer Polytechnic Institute^, Williamstown Physical Therapy, and Williams College.

 ^Requires background check, no additional cost to the student.